kenahoo/RHadoop-Wiki/Tutorial.md

-Now to the main loop where computing the gradient of a loss  function is the duty of a map reduce job, whose output is brought straight into main memory with an rhread -- there are temp files being created and destroyed behind the scenes but you don't need to know.
+Now to the main loop where computing the gradient of a loss  function is the duty of a map reduce job, whose output is brought straight into main memory with an rhread &mdash; there are temp files being created and destroyed behind the scenes but you don't need to know.
 The only important thing is that, reasonably, the gradient is going to fit in memory so we can do an rhread to get it with impunity.

 This map reduce job as the input we specified in the first place, the training data.

 The map function simply computes the contribution of an individual point to the gradient, Please note the variables g and plane making their necessary appearance here without any work on the developer's part.
-The access here is read only but you could even modify them if you wanted -- the semantics is copy on assign, which is consistent with how R works and easily supported by hadoop.
+The access here is read only but you could even modify them if you wanted &mdash; the semantics is copy on assign, which is consistent with how R works and easily supported by hadoop.
 Since in the next step we just want to add everything together, we emit a dummy, constant key for each record.